Hydrogen salt cavern storage (H2SaltCavern)

 Objective

-DNV would bring together stakeholders on a 1.5 to 2 year JIP to develop a European focused and rationalized safety approach for development and operation of salt caverns for storage of hydrogen.
-The JIP would review the applicability of existing natural gas storage guidance for hydrogen with a focus on fire and explosion failure consequences and risk mitigation methods, e.g. surface effects of a blowout, fire plume behavior, explosion behavior, exclusion zones, separation distances and so on.
+DNV would bring together stakeholders on a 20-month JIP to develop a European focused and rationalized safety approach for development and operation of salt caverns for storage of hydrogen.
+The JIP would review the applicability of existing natural gas storage guidance for hydrogen with a focus on fire and explosion consequences and risk mitigation methods, covering various well diameters, storage capacities, multiple caverns/wellheads, confinement, congestion, a sensitivity study of uncertainties e.g. immediate vs delayed ignition, overpressure levels and whether numerical models for natural gas need to be adapted to accurately simulate hydrogen.

 Approach

-The scope would consist of phase 1 and phase 1 extension.
-Phase 1 (base case) would focus on data gathering, assessment of state-of-the-art practices, scenario development, threat assessment, identification of uncertainties and a gap analysis of standards and practices.
-This would be followed by consequence impact assessment, development of risk mitigation methods, mitigation consequence impact assessment, suggestions for extra requirements for hydrogen storage to cover the gaps and development of a guideline.
-The extension of phase 1 (subject to additional funding) would either address analysis and potential testing or address entirely different topics based on project member needs.
+The scope would consist of Phase 1 and Phase 1 Extension.
+Phase 1 would focus on data gathering, assessment of state-of-the-art practices, scenario development, threat assessment, identification of uncertainties and a gap analysis of standards & practices.
+This would be followed by development of risk mitigation methods for new-build and repurposed facilities, evaluation of the effectiveness of those mitigation measures, ideas for extra requirements for hydrogen storage to cover the gaps and development of a guideline.
+The Phase 1 Extension (subject to additional funding) would either address analysis and potential testing or address different topics as directed by the steering committee.

 Project details

-The project would aim to kick-off in April 2025, subject to funding and partners.
-The project outcomes will be to enhance confidence in hydrogen salt caverns, fire and explosion understanding and safety demonstration, facilitate certification and give participants the opportunity to influence best practice.
-Companies are requested to express intent to participate (subject to scope and contract) for receipt of a formal proposal.
+The project would aim to kick-off in May 2025, subject to funding and partners.
+The project aims to enhance confidence that the risks are understood, help demonstration of adherence to SEVESO III Directive / COMAH regulations, and land use planning, facilitate certification and give participants the opportunity to influence best practice.
+Companies are requested to express intent to participate (subject to scope & contract) for receipt of a formal proposal.

 Other joint industry projects